 Please do not bring additional children with you, as we cannot take responsibility for them or provide crèche facilities.

 The MRI department also scans emergency patients from the wards.
 These patients will take priority and could delay your scan.
-The radiographer will inform you of any possible delays.
+The radiographer will inform you of any possible delays whilst you are in department.

 Contact numbers: